grg021/laravel-coding-challenge/README.md

 # Your challenge/task

 Develop a referrals feature using Laravel 8 and React.
 This feature is heavily inspired by Dropbox's referral https://www.dropbox.com/referrals so it would be a great reference for this task.
-When you successfully refer a user (meaning you get a user to sign up using your referral link), you will get
+For every successful referral (meaning you get a user to sign up using your referral link), you will get one point.

 ## Task Specifications